meshtastic/meshtastic/docs/software/settings/canned-message-plugin.md

 <!--- TODO add link to hardware setup to admonition--->
 :::note
 This plugin requires attaching a peripheral accessory to your device.
 It will not work without one.
+It also requires use of the [Rotary Encoder Plugin](rotary-encoder-plugin) to configure the input source.
 :::

 ## Overview

 The CannedMessage Plugin will allow you to send messages to the mesh network from the device without using the phone app.
 You can predefine text messages to choose from.

-Please also follow settings of the [Rotary Encoder Plugin](rotary-encoder-plugin) to configure input source!

 :::tip
 Once plugin settings are changed, a **reset** is required for them to take effect.